 - Your profile has been updated

-Some phishing pros, however, take time to change these information to make it look like an official email from a trusted website.
-Most of the links in these emails are “masked,” that is, the link looks like a trusted site’s official link but the actual URL is different.
-In short, the link you see does not take you to that address but somewhere different, usually a phony site.
+Some phishing scammers, however, spend some time and effort to change the email information to make it look like it was sent from the official email address of the company.
+This practice is called “masking” — that is, the link looks like a trusted site’s official link but the actual URL or landing page has been masked and is different.
+In short, the link you visually see does not take you to the actual website address but to somewhere different, usually to a fake website.

 How to protect yourself from phishing emails

-NEVER open any attachment in the email.
-It might contain an executable (.exe) file that will unleash a trojan or virus that will steal your data or hack your email accounts.
+Also never open any attachment in an email sent by people you do not know.
+It might contain an executable (.exe) file that will unleash a trojan, virus, or malicious software that will steal your data or hack your accounts.

-You can also copy parts of the email and search for it in Google.
-There you can see if other other sites have already given warning that the message you received is a phishing message.
+You can also copy parts of the suspicious email you got and search for it in Google.
+You’ll most likely see if other other sites have already given warning that the email you received is a phishing email.